 No, it is not a requirement to have your high school diploma / GED / Equivalency for entry to the program.
-However, it is highly recommended because the state certification process requires proof of a completed high school level of education.
+However, it is highly recommended because the CCBMA state certification process requires proof of a completed high school (or equivalent) level of education.

-7) The intern/externship requirements say that I must have clean record, does a misdemeanor make me ineligible for the program?
+7) The externship requirements say that I must have clean record, does a misdemeanor make me ineligible for the program?

 This depends on whether or not it shows up on the background check.
 Some misdemeanors show up, others don't.
 If nothing shows up on the background check, the student is considered clear, and is admitted.

-Entry into both the clinical AND administrative internships and externships requires copies of immunization records, a BLS/CPR card, a completely clean background check, a completely clean drug screen, and completion of all applicable pre-requisites.
+Entry into the clinical/administrative externships requires copies of immunization records, a BLS/CPR card, a completely clean background check, a completely clean drug screen, and completion of all applicable pre-requisites.
 Once these are completed, students will be given an add code, according to Priority Registration, to register for the classes.
 See this link for more information: https://medical-assisting.santarosa.edu/health-requirements

 10) Do required courses need to be taken concurrently with other courses each semester?